judahpaul16/gpt-home/README.md

 # 🏠 GPT Home
-ChatGPT at home!
+GPT at home!
 Basically a better G**gle Nest Hub desk assistant made with Raspberry Pi and OpenAI API.

 ## 📜 Example Reclone script:
 First initialize an environment variable with your OpenAI API Key.